 A daycare provider doesn’t get a free pass because of a liability waiver.
 On the other hand, the daycare provider isn’t automatically liable every time a child is injured.

 Example: Assuming the risk

-A mother signed a consent form for a daycare center to permit her five-year-old son to play in a “bounce house,” where children jump up and down on a large air mattress.
-While jumping, a child fell forward and broke his nose.
+A mother signed a consent form from the daycare center to permit her five-year-old son to play in a “bounce house,” where children jump up and down on a large air mattress.
+While jumping in the house, the boy fell forward and broke his nose.

-The court ruled the consent form the mother signed wasn’t the same as a waiver of liability for the daycare center.
-It was instead merely consent to allow her son to play in the bounce house.
-The court found the mother knew her child was going to jump up and down, and there was a chance he could fall.
+The permission form the mother signed wasn’t the same as a waiver of liability.
+It was merely consenting to allow her son to play in the bounce house.
+The mother knew her child was going to jump up and down, and there was a chance he could fall.

 To prove direct and proximate cause, you have to show the daycare center’s breach of its duty of care was the sole cause of your child’s injury, to the exclusion of an intervening force (something else that could cause the injury).
-The breach of duty of care must directly link to your child’s injury.
+The breach of their duty of care must directly link to your child’s injury.